Fed-Up Women Swarm Kansas Frat House After Alleged Rape

 The rally was promoted in part by current and former sorority members at the university who, in July of last year, launched an Instagram account called “Strip Your Letters,” and demanded that the body governing the university’s sororities address concerns about “making Greek Life a safer, more equitable place for ALL women and Sisterhoods on our campus.”
 Their demands included the creation of a system to anonymously report instances of sexual abuse and racism.

 Leaders from Strip Your Letters, a self-described “campus-adjacent” group, include recent graduates and founders, Grace Reading, 23, and Anissa Brantley, 22.
-They told The Daily Beast that their aim is to mobilize the governing body of sororities on campus—the university’s Panhellenic Association—to “disaffiliate” from the Interfraternity Council, which provides leadership and support to campus fraternities and “enables” sexual violence that disproportionately affects sorority women, Reading said.
+Reading told The Daily Beast they’re aiming to mobilize the governing body of sororities on campus—the university’s Panhellenic Association—to “disaffiliate” from the Interfraternity Council, which provides leadership and support to campus frats and “enables” sexual violence that disproportionately affects sorority women.

 “Fraternity men are much more likely than non-fraternal men to engage in sexual assault and that puts sorority women at the highest rate of any university group or demographic to be sexually assaulted,” she said.